 Material aid in the programme period Innovation and Skills in Finland 2021–2027

-The material aid for the most deprived comes from the European Social Fund Plus (ESF+).
-The aid is in the form of projects.
+The next call for project applications will be in early 2024.
 The call for applications will be published in the EURA 2021 system of the Ministry of Economic Affairs and Employment.
+The project applicant needs a Suomi.fi mandate for transactions and the right to use the EURA 2021 system.
 The call for applications is intended for bodies governed by public law and for legal persons governed by private law.
-The Finnish Food Authority will not distribute the payment cards directly to beneficiaries.
+The Finnish Food Authority will assess and score the applications based on general, horizontal and specific selection criteria.
+Read more about the general and specific selection criteria on the StructuralFunds.fi website.
+The project must be impactful.
+A cross-administrative project coordination group is involved in evaluating the projects.

 During the programme period 2014–2020, the Finnish Food Authority managed the EU food aid for the most deprived from the Fund for European Aid to the Most Deprived (FEAD).
 In the programme period 2021–2027, this fund will be replaced by the European Social Fund Plus (ESF+).
 The material aid distributed to the most deprived in Finland is part of the EU regional and structural policy programme Innovation and Skills in Finland 2021–2027.
 The Ministry of Economic Affairs and Employment will act as the programme managing authority.
 The Finnish Food Authority will act as the intermediate body in the material aid projects.
+The selected project organisers are responsible for coordinating and communicating about their own project.

 The actors selected for the projects will provide the beneficiaries with counselling and a payment card for purchasing food and basic commodities